Math

 Overloads the = operator, allowing you to assign a vector to another, already existing one.

-vector& opAssign(const vector &in other);
+vector& vector::opAssign(const vector &in other);

 Arguments: